guruhariharaun/Thirai-website/README.md

 ## Acknowledgments
-* Hat tip to anyone whose code was used.
+* Hat tip to anyone whose code was used.✌
-* Special mention to SVCE-CSI for Organizing this event.
+* Special mention to SVCE-CSI for Organizing this event.😁

 <br><br>
 <div align="center">